 Renters insurance can also protect you when someone is injured on your property.
 However, as a college student, depending on the type of coverage you’re eligible for, you may not necessarily have liability coverage.

 The alternative accommodations protection that comes with most renters insurance policies won’t apply to you if you live in dorms.
-This kind of coverage is generally used by people who have been displaced from their homes by an issue like bad weather or a bed bugs infestation.
+This kind of coverage is generally used by people who have been displaced from their homes by a covered peril.

 You can get renters insurance if you live in a dorm, but it’s more complicated than getting it as someone who lives off campus.